-- 2.1 Informed by this programme of public and stakeholder engagement, the Council Plan sets out medium-term priorities and actions, building on and taking forward commitments made by members to the Rotherham community.
-The plan is framed around five themes:
+- 2.1 Informed by a programme of public and stakeholder engagement, the Council Plan sets out medium-term priorities and actions, building on and taking forward commitments made by Councillors to the Rotherham community.
+The Plan is framed around five themes:

 - Every neighbourhood thriving

 - People are safe, healthy, and live well

 - Every child able to fulfil their potential

 - Expanding economic opportunity

 - A cleaner, greener local environment.

 - 2.2 These five themes are underpinned by a cross-cutting strand 'One Council' which sets out how the Council will operate to achieve the vision.

 - 2.3 The Council Plan sets out the outcomes that the Council will work towards over the next three years.
-There are 26 outcomes and 47 commitments in total. - 2.4 To ensure delivery against these, the Year Ahead Delivery Plan includes 92 priority actions/milestones to be delivered by March 2023. - 2.5 The Council Plan will be monitored through both the delivery of the milestones and activities within the Year Ahead Delivery Plan and the 66 performance measures outlined in the Council Plan.
-The performance measures include a mixture of output measures and longer-term outcome measures. - 2.6 This is the first Quarterly Progress Report (see Appendix 1) focusing on the progress made since January 2022, to deliver the five headline priorities for Rotherham as set out in the Council Plan for 2022-25. - 2.7 The report has been designed to ensure that progress on the Year Ahead Delivery Plan activities is up to date, up to the time of publication. - 2.8 The Council Plan performance measure targets relate to the new financial year 2022-23.
-As a result, performance against targets will not be reported to Cabinet until the second quarterly progress update.
-Year-end data for 2021-22 has however been included within Appendix 1 of this report to provide a baseline for future reports. - 2.9 The Quarterly Progress Report (Appendix 1) includes a high-level overview overall and is then presented by Council Plan theme, with each thematic section including achievements and challenges; Year Ahead Delivery Plan trackers and performance scorecards.
-The report also includes wider information, key facts and intelligence, specific case studies and a timeline of key achievements/activities to demonstrate activity during the quarter. - 2.10 The Year Ahead Delivery Plan milestone trackers (included in Appendix 1) outline progress against the 92 actions within the Year Ahead Plan.
+There are 26 outcomes and 47 commitments in total. - 2.4 To ensure delivery against these, the Year Ahead Delivery Plan includes 92 priority actions/milestones to be delivered by March 2023. - 2.5 The Council Plan is being monitored through both the delivery of the milestones and activities within the Year Ahead Delivery Plan and the 66 performance measures outlined in the Council Plan.
+The performance measures include a mixture of output measures and longer-term outcome measures. - 2.6 The third progress report (Appendix 1) focuses on the progress made across all the Year Ahead Delivery Plan activities up to the end of October 2022 to deliver the five headline priorities for Rotherham as set out in the Council Plan for 2022-25.
+However, the Report has been designed to ensure that progress on the Year Ahead Delivery Plan activities is as up to date as possible up to the time of publication, so key milestone completion dates that fall between the end of October and the Cabinet meeting in December are updated where possible.
+In addition, for the first time this quarter and following feedback from members, the progress report has been reformatted to bring each priority theme's performance overview into one section (section three).
+This is instead of them appearing at the front of each theme section and aims to improve the readability of the report. - 2.7 The targets for Council Plan performance measures relate to the financial year 2022-23 and are reported here for Quarter two (July to September 2022).
+Appendix 1 includes full details of performance against these measures. - 2.8 The quarterly progress report (Appendix 1) includes a high-level overview overall and is then presented by Council Plan theme, with each thematic section including achievements and challenges, Year Ahead Delivery Plan trackers and performance scorecards.
+The Report also includes wider information, key facts and intelligence, specific case studies and a timeline of key achievements/activities to demonstrate activity during the quarter. - 2.9 The Year Ahead Delivery Plan milestone trackers (included in Appendix 1) outline progress against the 92 actions within the Year Ahead Plan.
 Each action has been rated as follows: